1 Thes 5:2

 DESTINY IS!

-But for obtaining - This strong contrast introduces the positive aspect of God's intention for believers - for obtaining salvation.
+But for obtaining (gaining, acquiring) - This strong contrast introduces the positive aspect of God's intention for believers - for obtaining salvation.
 This could be rendered but for the purpose of experiencing salvation.
 Note that he does not say "attain" but "obtain" for we can do nothing to attain salvation.

-Obtaining (4047) (peripoiesis [word study] from perí = acquisition + poiéo = make) means literally to make around and the idea is the obtaining of something in its completeness.
+Obtaining (4047) (peripoiesis from perí = acquisition + poiéo = make) means literally to make around and the idea is the obtaining of something in its completeness.
 It describes the act of obtaining something or the experience of acquiring something for oneself.
 The idea in 1Thes 5:9 is of the possessing of salvation as our present property!
 It refers to the experience of an event or state which has been acquired.

 Peripoiesis - 5x in 5v in the NAS - Eph.
 1:14; 1Th 5:9; 2Th 2:14; He 10:39; 1Pe 2:9

-Hiebert summarizes this next section noting that…
+Hiebert summarizes this section noting that…

 The salvation He intends for us is described as to its nature (1Th 5:9 ), its agent (1Th 5:9, 10), and its goal (1Th 5:10)… those who obtain this salvation do so according to the appointment and calling of God, hut they must make a willing response to the call and exert personal effort toward its realization.
 The divine calling necessitates a human response.
 While salvation is of God, the actual gaining of our salvation as a personal possession demands on our part "a wakeful, soldier like activity, such as will be crowned by the 'winning of salvation,' the glorious end for which 'God destined' them when He first 'called them to His own kingdom and glory' (1Th 2:12)."

+Salvation (deliverance)(4991) soteria from soter = Savior in turn from sozo = save, rescue, deliver) describes the rescue or deliverance from danger, destruction and peril.
 Salvation is a broader term in Greek than we often think of in English.
 Other concepts that are inherent in soteria include restoration to a state of safety, soundness, health and well being as well as preservation from danger of destruction.
+Sozo (word study) the verb and soteria the noun are surely two of the most important words in all of God's Word.

-the act of preserving or the state of being preserved from harm… deliverance by redemption from the power of sin and from the penalties ensuing from it.
-(Excellent theology!)
+It is interesting that Collin's (secular) dictionary defines "salvation" as "the act of preserving or the state of being preserved from harm… deliverance by redemption from the power of sin and from the penalties ensuing from it."!

-In addition, this so great a salvation includes the idea of what is often referred to as the Three Tenses of Salvation (justification = past tense salvation = deliverance from sin's penalty, sanctification = present tense salvation = deliverance from sin's power and glorification = future tense salvation = deliverance from sin's presence).
+In addition, this "so great a salvation" includes the idea of what is often referred to as the Three Tenses of Salvation (justification = past tense salvation = deliverance from sin's penalty, sanctification = present tense salvation = deliverance from sin's power and glorification = future tense salvation = deliverance from sin's presence).
 It follows that the discerning student will check the context to determine which of the three "tenses" a given use of soteria is referring to.

 Here in 1Th 5:9 soteria refers to future tense salvation as well as meaning #3 below.